ngabesz-wse/legacyfactor/README.md

 the signatures of methods nor the interface of a class** because somewhere it will break the application, but if needed you can add new classes and methods.

-If you would like to try to solve these problems, feel free to fork the repo and send me the link in email.
+If you would like to try to solve these problems, feel free to fork the repo.

+The solutions can be found in the solutions branch.

 Happy coding!